emilykhubb/github.io/README.md

 ---

 ## About Me
-I am currently a senior at Mississippi State University, graduating in December 2025, majoring in Business Administration with a minor in Statistics.
+I recently graduated from Mississippi State University with a Bachelor’s degree in Business Administration and a minor in Statistics.
 I am actively preparing for an entry-level data analyst role where I can apply statistical reasoning and data-driven insights to real-world business and research problems.

 ---